erareshide/erareshide.github.io/README.md

 ### How do I use HTML with Markdown?
 HTML formatting overrides Markdown formatting, so you will have to convert the formatting from Markdown to HTML.

+These are most of the formatting options built into Jekyll, but you might want to do more specialised things.
+For instance, you might want to insert a picture aligned to one side of the page.
+Or you might like to insert a map from Mapbox.
+For this you will need to use HTML.
+We will cover this in greater detail later on.
+For now, [here is an excellent guide to HTML](https://www.w3schools.com/html/).

 ### How do I add new blog posts?
 Create new markdown files in the `_posts` folder, making sure to include the header bit between the three lines (`---`).
 The easiest way is to create a copy of the example post I made for you and to edit it.